 For established US leadership speakers in the $15,000–$30,000 range, book at least four to five months in advance.
 High-profile speakers (former CEOs, bestselling authors at the $50K+ tier) often book nine to eighteen months ahead.
 Emerging speakers may have shorter lead times, but even then, two to three months is the practical minimum for proper customization and briefing.

 Most established US leadership speakers will tailor their keynote to your sector, audience seniority, and event theme.
-This typically involves a 30–60 minute briefing call and sometimes pre-event interviews with three or four attendees.
+That usually means a 30–60 minute briefing call and sometimes pre-event interviews with three or four attendees.
 Some speakers charge extra for deep customization.
 Always ask what's included in the base fee.
-At Clash Creation, George Stern's keynotes are briefed specifically around the client's strategic challenges — the keynote addresses their problems, not generic ones.
+Clash briefs George Stern's keynotes around the client's strategic challenges, so the keynote addresses their problems, not generic ones.

-A leadership speaker focuses on frameworks, tools, and strategies for people in leadership roles — decision-making, culture, change management, team performance.
+A leadership speaker gives people in leadership roles frameworks, tools, and strategies for decision-making, culture, change management, and team performance.
 A motivational speaker focuses primarily on energy, inspiration, and mindset.
-The best US leadership speakers do both: they inspire the room while equipping it with practical tools.
+The best US leadership speakers can do both: they inspire the room and give the audience practical tools.

 Speaker bureaus provide access to wide rosters and handle logistics, but typically add a 20–30% commission on top of the speaker's fee.
 Booking directly through a speaker's management company (like Clash Creation for George Stern) often means lower total cost and closer collaboration on customization.
 Some speakers are exclusive to specific bureaus, so check availability through multiple channels.

 Many leadership speakers offer half-day or full-day workshops as add-ons to their keynote.
-This is particularly valuable for leadership teams that want deeper work — a 45-minute keynote sets the frame, and a 2–3 hour workshop applies it to specific challenges.
+Leadership teams use these when they want deeper work: a 45-minute keynote sets the frame, and a 2–3 hour workshop applies it to specific challenges.
 Workshop fees typically range from $3,000 to $10,000 on top of the keynote fee.
 George Stern offers leadership roundtables for executive teams as a complement to his keynote.

 Written by